Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Method categorisation figures

-Fig. \ref{fig:kinematic results full} shows the results from the kinematic selection in Sect. \ref{section:kinematic_method}.
+Figure \ref{fig:kinematic results full} shows the results from the kinematic selection in Sect. \ref{section:kinematic_method}.
 Stars in Region II, the thin disc, are mostly confined to within approximately 2.5 kpc of the mid-plane, while stars from Region I, the thick disc, are dense out to about 4 kpc but found in lower numbers out to 10 kpc from the mid-plane, and stars from Region III are spread out to 10 kpc but with lower density throughout.
 Region III contains a small clump of stars from the high-$ \alpha $ sequence, centred at approximately ([Mg/Fe] $ = 0.35$, [Fe/H] $ = -0.6$) and ([Mg/Mn] $ = 0.5$, [Al/Fe] $ = -0.15$).
+Stars in Region I seem to be mostly contained within $ -2300 $ km kpc s$^{-1} < J_\phi < -600 $ km kpc s$^{-1}$, with some scatter at larger $ J_\phi $.
+Stars in Region II are more tightly confined within $ -2500 $ km kpc s$^{-1} < J_\phi < -1000 $ km kpc s$^{-1}$, with no scatter.
+Stars in Region III are scattered across $ J_\phi > -2000 $ km kpc s$^{-1}$.
+Regions I and II have stars in the same shape in the Age-[Mg/Fe] plane, but Region I have the densest part at Age = 9.5 Gyr and [Mg/Fe] = 0.3, while Region II has the entire area with [Mg/Fe] $< 0.18 $ be higher density.
+Region III also has the densest concentration of stars at Age = 9.5 Gyr and [Mg/Fe] = 0.3.

-Fig. \ref{fig:dynamic results full} shows the results from the dynamical selection in Sect. \ref{section:dynamic_method}.
+Figure \ref{fig:dynamic results full} shows the results from the dynamical selection in Sect. \ref{section:dynamic_method}.
 We see that Region I, the thick disc, has a clear underdensity of stars running along the plane of the Galaxy for the length of the disc.
 Its highest density areas are two small triangular regions about 1 kpc from the place between the inner edge at $R_{\mathrm{gal}} = 4$ kpc and $R_{\mathrm{gal}} = 8$ kpc, and the density noticeably decreases beyond $ R_{\mathrm{gal}} = 10 $ kpc.
-We also see that in the $ R_{\mathrm{gal}} $-Z plot, Region II, the thin disc, is mostly confined to a wedge shape less than 1 kpc in height at the inner edge at $R_{\mathrm{gal}} = 4$ kpc and extending to 4 kpc from the mid-plane at the outer edge at $R_{\mathrm{gal}} = 16$ kpc.
+We also see that in the $ R_{\mathrm{gal}} $-Z plot, Region II, the thin disc, is mostly confined to a wedge shape of less than 1 kpc in height at the inner edge at $R_{\mathrm{gal}} = 4$ kpc and extending to 4 kpc from the mid-plane at the outer edge at $R_{\mathrm{gal}} = 16$ kpc.
 Region III occupies the regions categorised as accreted ([Fe/H] $ > -1 $) and a small but distinct group of high-$ \alpha $ sequence stars located at approximately ([Mg/Fe] $ = 0.35$, [Fe/H] $ = -0.6$) and ([Mg/Mn] $ = 0.5$, [Al/Fe] $ =0.2$).
+Stars in both Region I and II are found across the full range of ages, but Region I has the highest density at about $ 9.5 $ Gyr, while Region II show high density from $ 0 $ to about $ 7.5 $ Gyr.
+Due to the selection criteria for Region III, all stars have $ V_\phi > 0 $ km s$^{-1}$ by construction, and appear uniformly distributed in the $ \sqrt{V^2_R + V^2_Z} $ direction.